 The sketchbook shows all manner of strange creatures, including fairies.
 At the time Charles Altamont Doyle drew them, he lived in an insane asylum.

-If you were to read a biography Sir Arthur Conan Doyle, you might learn that Sir Arthur’s uncle, Richard Doyle, was a famous illustrator of fairies.
+Another example: Sir Arthur’s uncle, Richard Doyle, was a famous illustrator of fairies.

 You can find many of his paintings online by searching for “Richard Doyle artist” and choosing images.
 But an online search is only one way.